'Potentially catastrophic': Tens of thousands evacuated as dam spillway fails

 While officials stressed that there was no indication of any structural issues with the primary dam, they were concerned that the amount of water from this "uncontrolled release" would not only flood communities along the Feather River but also breach the network of levees along the way and cause problems as far away as Sacramento.

+Sacramento County was not expected to be impacted by increasing flows from the Feather river into the Sacramento River due to a weir, a type of dam, system in place, the county said in a post on Twitter Sunday evening.

-The sheriff's office ordered the evacuation of an estimated 60,000 to 100,000 people from the city of Oroville and several other low-lying communities along the Feather River.
+The Butte County sheriff's office ordered the evacuation of an estimated 60,000 to 100,000 people from the city of Oroville and several other low-lying communities along the Feather River.

 "This is NOT a drill," the office said in a statement.